CrawlSpaceGuide

 Cost range: $1,500–$5,000 for a typical residential crawl space.
 Extensive mold (covering most of the joist system) can reach $6,000–$8,000.

 Mold remediation must be performed by an IICRC-certified contractor or, in states that license mold remediators (Florida, Texas, Louisiana, among others), a licensed mold assessment or remediation contractor.
-DIY mold treatment with bleach is not remediation -- it damages wood and leaves spore structures behind.
+EPA mold remediation guidance points homeowners the same way once the affected area is large rather than a small isolated patch.
+DIY mold treatment with bleach is not remediation - it damages wood and leaves spore structures behind.

 2. Wood rot and structural repairs